Trump escapes 'swamp' for another Washington, in Michigan - Journal du Cameroun

 “Why would I want to be stuck in a room with a bunch of fake news liberals who hate me?”
 Trump had said in a fundraising email this week authorized by the Republican National Committee.

-During his speech, lasting over an hour, the president roused the crowd on everything from border control and trade to alleged Russian collusion and the Korean peninsula — a topic that prompted chants of “Nobel!
+During his speech Trump fired up the crowd by taking about everything from border control and trade to alleged Russian collusion and the Korean peninsula — a topic that prompted chants of “Nobel!
 Nobel!”

 The rally, held at a sports complex, was Trump’s fifth in the Detroit area since he began his improbable presidential run in 2015.